Phone Screening: Impress a Recruiter in 15 Minutes

 What are some reasons you do not consider candidates after a phone screening?

 As mentioned before, it’s all about energy and interest.
 I would be less inclined to present a candidate to a client who has a lack of enthusiasm for the opportunity and has not done any homework before our call about the company or position.
-While some candidates give me short, incomplete answers to my questions, others can stray away from the conversation all together and talk about topics I didn’t ask.
+While some candidates give me short, incomplete answers to my questions, others can stray away from the conversation altogether and talk about topics I didn’t ask.
 A candidate who is not giving their full attention during the call can also be concerning.
 On some occasions, I have even heard candidates taking care of chores such as dishwashing or cooking mid phone interview!
 We all lead busy lives, I get it.
 However, undivided attention shows respect and focus.
 If a candidate can’t sit still for 15 minutes during a call with a recruiter, how are they going to function on the job?

 Any last piece of advice for candidates who are starting the initial stages of the hiring process?